 Size and Lifespan

 The Peacock Cichlid will grow to around 6 inches long and generally has an oversized lateral line system.
 Their average lifespan is 6 to 8 years if keeping the proper conditions and maintain a healthy diet.
-This means if you check and maintain the proper water parameters, water quality, and keep them with the proper diet, they will have a healthy and long life.
+This means if you check and maintain the proper water parameters and water quality and keep them with the proper diet, they will have a healthy and long life.

 Peacock Cichlid Varieties

 Their stunning beauty is the reason why these varieties are so popular.
-Each variation of Peacock Cichlid has a distinct vibrant color that is unmatched with other freshwater fish.
+Each variation of Peacock Cichlid has a distinct vibrant color that is unmatched by other freshwater fish.

 Ob Peacock Cichlid

-The Ob Peacock Cichlid is very popular and we can say that is our favorite.
+The Ob Peacock Cichlid is very popular, and we can say that it is our favorite.
 This fish has a particular red body with interesting dark blue patches all over it.
 The patches start to get brighter up to their face and go up to their caudal and dorsal fins.

 Ob Peacock Cichlid is hybrid and is between pure Peacock Cichlid breeds.
-OB Peacocks offer some unique colorations but they are similar in size to the regular Peacocks.
-They are all stunning in coloration but the patches may be the ones that differ this fish from other varieties.
+OB Peacocks offer some unique colorations, but they are similar in size to regular Peacocks.
+They are all stunning in coloration, but the patches may be the ones that differentiate this fish from other varieties.

 Strawberry Peacock Cichlid

 The Strawberry Peacock Cichlid is another beautiful variety of Peacock Cichlids.
-They have a bright reddish pink that gives them the name ‘strawberry’ and some even have the interesting dots that cover their fins referring to the strawberry seeds.
+They have a bright reddish pink that gives them the name ‘strawberry,’ and some even have interesting dots that cover their fins, referring to the strawberry seeds.
 It is very hard to find the true definition of strawberry in Peacock Cichlids, and this variety is a really lucky one to find.